zceeylu/Year_4_Project_II__Energy_Management_Control_for_Sustainable_and_Reliable_Microgrids/README.md

   location = {Phoenix, Arizona}
 }
 ```
-The instructions and inspiration for this project are by Dr. Francesca Boem at UCL.
+The instructions and inspiration for this project are from Dr. Francesca Boem at UCL.